Theories of poverty: Poverty as a structural failing

 US federal minimum wage if it had kept pace with productivity.
 Also, the real minimum wage.

 Rank, Yoon, and Hirschl (2003) present a contrary argument to the idea that personal failings are the cause of poverty.
 The argument presented is that poverty in the United States is the result of "failings at the structural level."
 Key social and economic structural failings which contribute heavily to poverty within the U.S. are identified in the article.
 The first is a failure of the job market to provide a proper number of jobs which pay enough to keep families out of poverty.
 Even if unemployment is low, the labor market may be saturated with low-paying, part-time work that lacks benefits (thus limiting the number of full-time, good paying jobs).
 Rank, Yoon and Hirschl examined the Survey of Income and Program Participation (SIPP), a longitudinal study on employment and income.
 Using the 1999 official poverty line of $17,029 for a family of four, it was found that 9.4% of persons working full-time and 14.9% of persons working at least part-time did not earn enough annually to keep them above the poverty line.

 The investor, billionaire, and philanthropist Warren Buffett, one of the wealthiest people in the world, voiced in 2005 and once more in 2006 his view that his class, the "rich class", is waging class warfare on the rest of society.
 In 2005 Buffet said to CNN: "It's class warfare, my class is winning, but they shouldn't be."
 In a November 2006 interview in The New York Times, Buffett stated that "[t]here's class warfare all right, but it's my class, the rich class, that's making war, and we're winning."

 One study showed that 29% of families in The United States could go six months or longer during a hardship with no income.
 Over 50% of respondents said around two months with no income and another 20% said they could not go longer than two weeks.
-Low minimum wage, combined with part-time jobs which offer no benefits, have contributed to the labor market's inability to produce enough jobs which can keep a family out of poverty is an example of an economic structural failure.
+Low minimum wage, combined with part-time jobs which offer no benefits, has contributed to the labor market's inability to produce enough jobs which can keep a family out of poverty is an example of an economic structural failure.